qnoum/open-press/README.md

 ### Working without the extension

-- [lemonde.fr](https://www.lemonde.fr) [💳](https://abo.lemonde.fr): use the "Reader view" in Firefox and refresh, you should get the full article
 - [challenges.fr](https://www.challenges.fr) [💳](https://abo.challenges.fr) : use the "Reader view" in Firefox and refresh, you should get the full article

 ### No bypass found yet